rust-lang/rust-forge/src/compiler/membership.md

 It also implies some obligations (in some cases, optional obligations):

-- Contributors will be asked if they wish to be added to highfive rotation.
+- Contributors will be asked if they wish to be added to the reviewer rotation.
 - Contributors are held to a higher standard than ordinary folk when it comes to the [Code of Conduct][CoC].